Skip to footer content

 How Does the Traditional GridView Export Approach Work?

-In legacy WebForms and some older MVC patterns, developers often export GridView data by rendering it as HTML.
-The application uses Response.AddHeader to define the filename and then proceeds to write the HTML stream directly to the output.
+In legacy WebForms and some older MVC patterns, developers exported GridView data by rendering it as HTML and streaming it to the browser with a misleading Content-Type header.
+The application calls Response.AddHeader to set the filename and writes the HTML output directly.

 public void ExportToExcel(object sender, EventArgs e)